 B. Pay Day / Pay Period / Work Period - All employees of the Town of Oakland shall be paid bi-weekly.
 The pay period will begin at midnight (12 am) Friday of the first week of the payroll period and end Thursday the second week of the payroll period at 11:59pm.
-Payroll will be by direct deposit by the following Tuesday after a pay period ends, but not before the payroll period has ended, effective immediately after adoption of these revisions to the personnel handbook.
+Paychecks will be by direct deposit or check by the following Tuesday after a pay period ends, but not before the payroll period has ended, effective immediately after adoption of these revisions to the personnel handbook.

-All regular full-time employees hired shall be on direct deposit to a bank or financial institution of their choice.
+All regular full-time employees hired on or after July 1, 2021 shall be on direct deposit to a bank or financial institution of their choice.

-C. Payroll- If you have questions about your work time, salary, or payroll, call it to the attention of your Department Director within the pay period in question or immediately thereafter.
+- C. Paychecks All employees of the Town of Oakland shall be paid on a bi-weekly basis.
+If you have questions about your work time, salary, or paycheck, call it to the attention of your Department Director within the pay period in question or immediately thereafter.
+If you are absent on payday and wish to have someone else obtain your check for you, you may send your identification and a signed note authorizing the Town of Oakland to give your check to the bearer.

 The Final paycheck for resigning employees will be made to his or her regular payday.

-D. On-Call Pay - On-call service is necessary for the proper maintenance and functioning of Town services.
+In unusual circumstances, a Department Director may make arrangements for earlier payment. - D. On-Call Pay On-call service is necessary for the proper maintenance and functioning of Town services.
 It is the duty and responsibility of each on-call employee to be available by cell phone at all times.
 Employees must be able to respond to a call back within thirty (30) minutes after receiving notice.
 An employee on-call who fails to respond to an emergency within thirty (30) minutes will be subject to disciplinary action up to and including discharge.
 When an on-call employee is called out, he or she will receive two (2) hour minimum pay and subsequent hours will be paid by actual hours worked.
 If call-out hours result in overtime hours for the work period, such overtime pay will be paid in accordance with FLSA provisions, including if the Board of Mayor and Alderman have adopted a compensatory time equivalent.